An Ancient Alternative to Oil

 By the U.S. Department of Agriculture

-Here’s the film our Federal Government made, then claimed didn’t exist.
+Here's the film our Federal Government made, and now says doesn't exist.
 If you think Hemp as a natural resource is a Hippie pipe dream, try not to blow your mind on the truth.

 The Ford Hempmobile